Skip to main content

 Intermediate

 To understand the nuances of wellness program regulation, it is essential to differentiate between the two primary types of programs recognized under the law participatory and health-contingent.
 This classification determines the level of scrutiny applied and the specific rules that must be followed.
-Think of it as a tiered system of engagement, where the degree of information required dictates the stringency of the legal safeguards.
+Think of it as a tiered system of engagement, where the degree of personal health information required dictates the stringency of the legal safeguards.

 Because these programs do not link rewards to health outcomes, they are subject to fewer regulations.
 The primary requirement is that they must be made available to all similarly situated individuals.
 This means that an employer cannot offer a participatory program to one group of employees while excluding another based on a health factor.